 - The P: drive is for files that you would like to be able to share with all users across campus.

 - The S: drive is for files that you would like to share with others in your department or working group.

-It's important that users save important data either to their network storage space, to a cloud storage account (see the "Cloud Storage" section below) or to some other media.
+It's important that users save relevant data either to their network storage space, to a cloud storage account (see the "Cloud Storage" section below), or to some other media.
 This way, in the event of a catastrophic data loss (e.g., if your computer's hard drive fails), your data is still safe.